STEP 1 : Add the Belt-Path:

 STEP 3 : Add a Part that will become the Pulley

-Add a rotating-Part : its Pin-Joint at the centre-Point of an Arc in the sketch-loop.
+Add a rotating-Part : its Pin-Joint at the center-Point of an Arc in the sketch-loop.
 The rotating-Part becomes a Pulley.

 The rotating-Part may be: